Contract Settlements: Penalties: Abatement - Seriousness

 It should be rare for the full abatement of 40 percent to be given.
 Normally, the existence of some offence should be reflected in the abatement.
 There may, however, be the exceptional case.
 For example, omissions at a time when the taxpayer was aged or infirm or there were other special circumstances which make it likely that penalty proceedings would be unsuccessful.
 It may then be appropriate to waive the penalty or include a nominal amount only.

-The more serious fraud cases are dealt with by Specialist Investigations once the case has been reviewed by an Evasion Referral Team (ERT), and will often rate abatements considerably below the 15 percent figure.
+The more serious fraud cases are dealt with by Specialist Investigations once the case has been reviewed by an Evasion Management Team (EMT), and will often rate abatements considerably below the 15 percent figure.
 In other cases where fraud can be established, an abatement not normally exceeding 15 percent, should be given.
 The amount should be determined in accordance with the circumstances of the case.

 Where there has been a false certificate of disclosure or statement of assets and you are authorised to settle the case locally EM3820+ you should reduce the normal abatement for seriousness.